aneoconsulting/HIPE/README.md

 ### [[..][13]] Windows
-In the Visual Studio solution, the default start up project to set is _hype_server_
+In the Visual Studio solution, the default start up project to set is _hype_server_.

 The compiled dependencies files (*.dll files) must be referenced in your system folder, your system’s PATH or Visual Studio's debug one.
 You can also copy them next to the _hype_server.exe_ executable file.